 Inverness Cathedral

 Built in the late 1860s, Inverness Cathedral (also known as St. Andrew’s Cathedral) is an icon in the city.
 The twin towers dominate the riverside view, and the interior is beautiful.
-It’s free to visit Inverness Cathedral.
+The entry fee is £6 for adults.

 Inverness Castle